babbadeckl/HackTheBox-Writeups/FindTheEasyPass/README.md

 Let's set a breakpoint at the `CALL sub_404628` of the "main graph" and run the program.
 We can then investigate which values are in those two registers.
 (Shortcuts: F2 = breakpoint, F9 = start the program)

-Once reaching that breakpoint (I entered the password `test`), we can take a look at the General Registers, especially RAX and RAX.
+Once reaching that breakpoint (I entered the password `test`), we can take a look at the General Registers, especially RAX and RDX.

 ![](pics/registers.png)